Student Loan Refinancing

 1. You’ll lose federal benefits

-When you consolidate your loans together, your loans will become private loans.
-If you previously had federal student loans, that means you’ll lose out on perks like income-driven repayment plans, federal forbearance or deferment, and Public Service Loan Forgiveness.
+That means that if you previously took advantage of the federal student loan benefits, you’ll lose out on perks like income-driven repayment plans, federal forbearance or deferment, and Public Service Loan Forgiveness.

 2. Splitting up may be more difficult